Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/heat-map/heat-map-core.md

 > ![set_up_heat1.png](/extensions/heat-map/set_up_heat1.png)
 > You Then need to press Grant Access
 > ![heatgrant.png](/extensions/heat-map/heatgrant.png)
-> Then your viewer should be set up
+> If all steps have been followed then your viewer should be set up.
 {.is-warning}